TestCentricity/testcentricity_web/README.md

 ### Mobile Safari browser on iOS Simulators

-You can run your mobile web tests against the mobile Safari browser on simulated iOS devices using Appium and XCode on OS X. You will need to install
+You can run your mobile web tests against the mobile Safari browser on simulated iOS devices using Appium and XCode on OS X. You must install XCode and Appium, and ensure that the `appium_capybara` gem is installed and required as described in **section 2.4 (Setup - Using Appium)** above.

-XCode and Appium, and ensure that the `appium_capybara` gem is installed and required as described in section 2.4 (Setup - Using Appium) above.
+Appium must be running prior to invoking Cucumber to run your features/scenarios.

 Once your test environment is properly configured, the following **Environment Variables** must be set as described in the table below.